 Companies with investments that qualify for the RFAI, can benefit from an IMI reduction or exemption for a period of up to ten years, in relation to any real estate acquired and regarded as an eligible investment.

 Additional to the IMI (AIMI)

-AIMI is due by individuals and corporations, as well as by structures or collective bodies without autonomous legal personality and undivided inheritances, that are owners, usufructuaries, or have the surface right of urban properties located in Portugal.
+AIMI is owed by individuals and corporations, as well as by structures or collective bodies without autonomous legal personality and undivided inheritances, that are owners, usufructuaries, or have the surface right of urban properties located in Portugal.

 The taxable basis corresponds to the sum of the TRV of all the urban properties held by each taxpayer, reported as of 1 January of each year.

-AIMI is assessed by the Portuguese Tax Authority (PTA) in June of each year, with the respective payment made in September.
+AIMI is assessed by the Portuguese Tax Authority (PTA) in June of each year, with the respective payment being made in September.